AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

     //Data is initialized
     disposed = false;

+    //Get the size of the string
+        size = strlen(cstr);

-    //Copy the string literal into the data data = strdup(cstr);
+    //Copy the string literal into the data data = new char[size];           //Create a new c-string memcpy(data, cstr, size);       //Copy the given string }
-}

 //Destructor
 SecureString::~SecureString()
 {
     /*
-        If the password has not been disposed of before going out of scope dispose of it.
+        If the password has not been disposed of before going out of scope, dispose of it.
     */

-    if (!disposed)
+        //If not already disposed of, overwrite the memory if (!disposed)
         dispose();

+        //Delete the heap allocated char array
+        delete [] data;
 }

 //Dispose: zero-writes the memory the string was allocated to